Mint julep: History

 Beginning in the 20th century, bourbon-based juleps decisively eclipsed gin-based juleps.

+The song "Lift the Juleps to Your Two Lips" was featured in the "talkie" movie musical On with the Show! in 1929.

 Kentucky Derby

 The mint julep has been promoted by Churchill Downs in association with the Kentucky Derby since 1938.
 As of 2009, about 120,000 juleps were served at Churchill Downs over the two-day period of the Kentucky Oaks and the Kentucky Derby, virtually all of them in specially made Kentucky Derby collectible glasses.

 In a contract arrangement between the Brown-Forman Corporation and Churchill Downs that has lasted more than 18 years, the Early Times Mint Julep Cocktail has been the designated "official mint julep of the Kentucky Derby", although the Early Times sold within the United States is a Kentucky whiskey, not a bourbon, due to its being aged in used, rather than new, oak barrels.
 However beginning in 2015, Old Forester, which is also produced by the Brown-Forman Corporation, is now "the official drink of the Kentucky Derby," when sold as Old Forester Mint Julep Ready-to-Serve Cocktail.

 Since 2006, Churchill Downs has also served extra-premium custom-made mint juleps at a cost of $1000 each at the Kentucky Derby.
 These mint juleps were served in gold-plated cups with silver straws, and were made from Woodford Reserve bourbon, mint imported from Ireland, spring water ice cubes from the Bavarian Alps, and sugar from Australia.
 The proceeds were used to support charitable causes dedicated to retired race horses.
 Woodford Reserve, Early Times, and Old Forester are sister brands produced by Brown-Forman, and under the terms of its current marketing agreement with Churchill Downs, Woodford Reserve is called the "official bourbon" of the derby.

 In May 2008, Churchill Downs unveiled the world's largest mint julep glass.
 Churchill Downs, in conjunction with Brown-Forman, commissioned the Weber Group to fabricate the 6 foot tall glass (7.5 foot if the mint sprig is included).
 The glass was constructed from FDA food-grade acrylic, heated and molded into the shape of an official 2008 Derby glass.
 It had a capacity of 206 USgal, and distributed the Early Times mint juleps at the Derby with an elaborate pumping system concealed within the "stir straw".